leigler/icd/public/assignments/truck2.md

 ## Requirements
 Your assignment should:
 - have at least two `@media` queries, allowing your truck to successfully transition between different widths
-- have some sort of CSS animation introduced.
-The implementation (duration, scale, speed, iteration) of this animation is up to you: it can be used to load your vehicle in, depict time of day, activate on `:hover`, or highlight some feature of your vehicle.

 ## Helpful Tips